lpsBetty/lpsBetty.github.io/contact.md

 You can contact me, either in English or German ;)

-🇬🇧 Do you want to work with me?
+🇬🇧 &nbsp;Are you interested in working with me?
 Just send a message!
-🇩🇪 Du willst mit mir zusammenarbeiten?
-Einfach eine Nachricht schicken!
+🇩🇪 &nbsp;Bist du an einer Zusammenarbeit interessiert?
+Schicke einfach eine Nachricht!